 Georgia ALS Hearings Letter

 Once you receive your 30-day letter, you have an important decision to make.
-An experienced Georgia DUI lawyer like Philip Kim Law can help you understand the defenses available to you that may allow you to avoid the suspension of your license and retain your driving privileges.
+An experienced Georgia DUI lawyer like Philip Kim Law can help you understand the defenses available to you that may allow you to avoid the suspension of your Georgia drivers license and retain your driving privileges.

-Under Georgia law, the issues that can be presented at these state administrative hearings are limited.
-This is just one reason why having an attorney with experience in this type of hearing is vital.
+Under Georgia DUI law, the issues that can be presented at these state administrative hearings are limited.
+This is one reason why having an attorney with experience in this type of hearing is vital.

 For example, your DUI lawyer may argue that the police officer lacked probable cause to pull you over in the first place.
-In other words, your attorney will challenge whether the arresting officer had reasonable grounds to believe that you were intoxicated while operating your motor vehicle.
-Or, your lawyer may argue that the police officer failed to inform you of your “implied consent” rights or the consequences of refusing to submit to blood alcohol testing.
-Because these issues can be complex, it is vital to hire an experienced DUI attorney.
+In other words, your attorney will challenge whether the arresting officer had reasonable grounds to believe you were intoxicated while operating your motor vehicle.

 Expert Counsel for DUI in Georgia

 What Happens When You Win an Administrative License Suspension Hearing in Georgia?

 The effect of winning your ALS hearing is that you will retain your driving privileges.
-It is important to know that most ALS hearings are completely separate from your criminal case.
-No matter the outcome of your Administrative License Hearing, you and your attorney will still have to fight your actual DUI charge in court at a later time.
+It is important to know that most ALS hearings are separate from your criminal case.
+No matter the outcome of your Administrative License Hearing, you and your attorney will still have to fight your actual DUI charge in court later.

-No matter which Georgia county your case is in, you should hire an attorney with experience in the court that will be hearing your case.
+No matter which Georgia county your case is in, you should hire an attorney with experience in the criminal court hearing your case.
 Attorney Philip Kim has extensive experience in Gwinnett County, Fulton County, Cobb County, and Barrow County.